Charles Schwab Review

 - Average Connection Time: <1 minute

 Charles Schwab provides a consistent and generally enjoyable experience for mobile trading, regardless of the device.
 That said, for active traders, Schwab's mobile apps lack core functionality in two key areas: alerts and quotes.

 Market research: Alongside offering full support for trading everything from stocks to mutual funds and complex options, Schwab does a great job with market research, which is thorough.
 For example, options traders will love the Idea Hub tool, which is unique to Schwab mobile and makes screening and then filtering through options trade ideas a breeze.

-Mobile app pros aside, the biggest area where Schwab needs to improve is with its use of market data.
-No basic stock price alerts can be set, quotes are in real time but require manual refreshing, and watch lists auto refresh once every ten seconds, whereas Schwab’s closest competitors all offer streaming quotes.
+Active trading: Mobile app pros aside, the most significant area where Schwab needs to improve is with its use of market data.
+No stock price alerts can be set, stock quotes are in real-time but require manual refreshing, and watch lists auto refresh once every ten seconds.
+Comparatively speaking, Schwab's competitors all offer real-time streaming quotes.

 Schwab mobile app screenshots:

-Loyalty rewards: The downside to banking with Charles Schwab is that the online brokerage offers no loyalty rewards for using multiple products, which is where Bank of America Merrill Edge reigns supreme.
+Loyalty rewards: The downside to banking with Charles Schwab is that the online brokerage offers no loyalty rewards for using multiple products.
+Loyalty rewards are where Bank of America Merrill Edge reigns supreme.

-Charles Schwab delivers a thorough educational experience that will satisfy most beginners.
+Charles Schwab delivers a thorough educational experience that will satisfy beginners.
 Through Schwab's Learning Center, all investing topics covered, from stock trading to retirement.
 At least 50 free webinars offered each month to current customers.
 Webinars are also archived for viewing on-demand.
 There is a lot to like.

 That said, compared to education leader TD Ameritrade, the primary downside of the Schwab's education offering is a lack of enhanced learning functionality.
-There is no progress tracking available to track what educational content you’ve completed or where you last left off.
+There is no progress tracking available to track what educational content you've completed or where you last left off.
 Also, no interactive learning tools, such as quizzes, are provided.

-Charles Schwab is a respected worldwide brand with a very balanced offering.
-Customers have access to a plethora of quality research and innovative trade tools, not to mention low trading costs alongside several hundred commission-free ETFs and thousands of commission-free mutual funds.
+Charles Schwab is a respected worldwide brand with a terrific offering.
+Customers have access to a plethora of quality research and innovative trade tools, as well as $0 stock and ETF trades.

-Beyond ranking as an industry leader for independent investing, investors interested in life planning, personalized strategies for their portfolios, and making the most of retirement will also find Schwab a great fit.
-In 2019, Schwab’s tagline holds true, “Own Your Tomorrow.”
+Beyond ranking as an industry leader for independent investing, investors interested in life planning and making the most of retirement will also find Schwab a great fit.
+In 2020, Schwab’s tagline holds true, “Own Your Tomorrow.”